 There are two other features of your possible subfield to consider.
 The first of these is the ease of PUBLISHING.
 The hard fact is that, when applying for any position, employers will look at the number of your publications first.
 If there aren't enough you won't make the first cut, and the quality and size will be irrelevant.
 So you need to choose a field in which you can get papers out in at least moderate numbers.
 I can't give specific figures, and anyway they change with time.
-Twenty years ago, a brand-new PhD could have only a handful of publications and still be respectable; now, undergraduates with several refereed papers are almost normal.

 Conversely (this is a comment made by another astronomer) if you show a strong tendency to write single-author papers, employers may suspect that you work on something no one else is interested in, or thinks important; or that you are personally hard to work with, or even antisocial.